Ficool

 "Lucy.
 Mother's waiting," Belle called, her voice bright.

-I stood and took one last look in the mirror, adjusting the clothes Mother had picked for me.
-A white shirt pressed neatly against my frame, a charcoal vest lined with faint silver patterns, and a black coat with dark red trim.
+He stood and took one last look in the mirror, adjusting the clothes Mother had picked for him.
+A white shirt pressed neatly against his frame, a charcoal vest lined with faint silver patterns, and a black coat with dark red trim.

 Belle waited in the hall wearing a lavender dress tied with a white ribbon at the back.
 Her cheeks were slightly flushed from excitement.

-"Come on, hurry," she said, tugging my sleeve.
+"Come on, hurry," she said, tugging his sleeve.

-We walked together until we reached Mother.
+They walked together until they reached Mother.
 She wore a deep green gown that matched her eyes, her hair pinned up neatly with a silver clasp.
-She turned the moment she heard us.
+She turned the moment she heard them.

 "Are you ready?"
 Mother asked with a soft smile.
-She held a small black box in both hands and offered it to me.
+She held a small black box in both hands and offered it to him.
 "Here.
 Before the party starts."

 "Open it!"
 Belle urged immediately, leaning forward.

-Mother exhaled softly and admitted, "I didn't like the idea at first.
-But Belle saw the sketches you made, and she found the wooden copy you carved… so she insisted we make something similar.
+Mother exhaled softly.
+"I didn't like the idea at first.
+But Belle saw the sketches you made, and she found the wooden copy you carved, so she insisted we make something similar.
 She thought you would appreciate it.
-So… happy birthday, Lucy."
+So."
+She paused.
+"Happy birthday, Lucy."

 "Do you like it?"
-Belle asked, leaning closer, waiting for my reply.
+Belle asked, leaning closer.

-Mother brushed my shoulder gently.
+Mother brushed his shoulder gently.
 "Then let's go.
 The guests are already arriving."

 More Chapters